 Providing Central Vermont residents, businesses, and civic institutions with universal access to a reliable, secure, locally owned and governed communications network able to grow to meet future community needs.

-CVFiber is a Communications Union District (CUD) consisting of twenty-one member communities sharing a common vision: the CVFiber Community Network.
+CVFiber is a Communications Union District (CUD) consisting of twenty member communities sharing a common vision: the CVFiber Community Network.
 The network will offer a minimum 100 Mbps symmetrical speed, consist of more than 1,200 miles of fiber, and cost approximately $50 million.

 This 2021 Annual Report presents what CVFiber has accomplished in 2021, our priorities, construction and service plans for 2022, and the 2022 projected Funds and Budget.